nav.gif (1245 bytes)mathematics

 Fermat Method Sieve

-A sieve attempts to separate desired things from other things.
-In this case, we seek to remove steps from the Fermat Method of Prime Factorization which do not lead to a solution from those which might lead to a solution.
+A sieve attempts to separate possible solutions from impossible ones.
+In this case, we seek to separate the steps from the Fermat Method of Prime Factorization which do not lead to a solution, from those which might lead to a solution.
 The method of finding whether the a's and b's are odd or even in:

 a2−b2=N

-when we are trying to factorize N using Fermat's Method is a method of sieving, because when we find that a, for instance, is even, we do not need to test the odd values, and this reduces the work involved by one half, because we remove all the odd a's.
+when we are trying to factorize N using Fermat's Method is a method of sieving, because when we find that a, for instance, is even, we do not need to test the odd values of a (we sieve them out), and sieving these out reduces the work involved by about one half, because we remove all the odd a's.

 Here, we attempt to remove more a's from our procedure in the following way.